Section 29-25 Screening and landscaping requirements.

 (3) An existing single-family detached

-Land Preservation Act.
-In addition to those requirements, approval of a landscape plan shall be
+12-A, the Land Preservation Act.
+In addition to those requirements, approval of a landscape plan

-required prior to the issuance of building permits and prior to the development of any parking
+shall be required prior to the issuance of building permits, prior to the approval of development

 Screening and landscaping requirements.
 In addition to the requirements and purpose of